chevere/xr-docs/configuration/README.md

 ];
 ```

-XR Debug assumes the above configuration values by default.
+xrDebug assumes the above configuration values by default.

 > We recommend adding `xr.php` to your `.gitignore`.

 ## Code-based

-If you want to handle XR Debug settings somewhere within your existing application logic and not depend on the `xr.php` file:
+If you want to handle xrDebug settings somewhere within your existing application logic and not depend on the `xr.php` file:

 ```php
 use Chevere\Xr\Xr;